emilyjspencer/Instagram/README.md

 As a newly registered user,
 So I know I have successfully signed up,
-I'd like to see a "Sign up has been successful" message on the homepage
+I'd like to see the following message-  "Welcome to Agilegram (User's name)" on the homepage

 As a product owner
 So as to protect the website's content